nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

   - `includeMedications.medicationSearchFromDate`
   - `includeUncategorisedData.uncategorisedDataSearchPeriod`

 There are no restrictions on using combinations of top level parameters.

+Examples of queries are available on the [Search examples](accessrecord_structured_development_searchExamples.html) page.

 #### Error handling ####